HL7/fhir-subscription-backport-ig/input/pagecontent/ig_changelog.md

     * Updated to use Extensions-Pack common extension: `http://hl7.org/fhir/StructureDefinition/authorization-hint`.

 * Non-substantive
+  * [FHIR-43612](https://jira.hl7.org/browse/FHIR-43612): Discuss related-queries in the ID Only section
+    * Expanded the [Notifications](notifications.html#notified-pull) page `Notified Pull` section with a new `Comparison with Payload Types` subsection.
   * [FHIR-43608](https://jira.hl7.org/browse/FHIR-43608): The query for notify pull wouldn't be in the Topic, only the query "name" would
     * Relaxed `query` sub-extension cardinality from `1..1` to `0..1` on the [backport-related-query](StructureDefinition-backport-related-query.html) extension
     * Clarified [Adding Queries to Notifications](notifications.html#adding-queries-to-notifications) so the topic definition MAY contain the runtime query string and the notification SHALL contain it